Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 That would be another thing that would freeze one in place, and that's what the labor market looks like.

-And then I want to propose another economic shock maybe we've had and it's not one that's in a traditional textbook, but it's a competence shock or a shock to our confidence in the competence of economic administration.
+And then I want to propose another economic shock maybe we've had, and it's not one that's in a traditional textbook, but it's a competence shock.

+We've had an attempt to kick, probably illegally, a member of the FOMC off the board.
 We've fired the head of the Bureau of Labor Statistics.

 We've had a proposal that a wildly unqualified ideologue be put in charge of our national economic statistics.